plomlompom/htwtxt/README.md

 htwtxt – hosted twtxt server
 ============================

 Rationale
 ---------

-"twtxt" is a protocol and client (<https://github.com/buckket/twtxt>) for decentralized microblogging.
-Users are expected to provide their feeds as plain text files with URLs accessible over the Internet. "htwtxt" is a web server to host and grow such text files for users without trivial access to their own web space.
+[*twtxt*](https://github.com/buckket/twtxt) is a protocol and client for decentralized microblogging.
+Users are expected to provide their feeds as plain text files with URLs accessible over the Internet. *htwtxt* is a web server to host and grow such text files for users without trivial access to their own web space.